Summit fever: Trump reaches for big moment with Putin

 And while the imagery of Singapore made the idea of a Putin summit that much more tantalizing, Trump was already keen on setting up a one-on-one meeting, even with the risks entailed in meeting an experienced leader who is also a former KGB official.

-The president met with Putin on the sidelines of two international summits last year — first Germany, then Vietnam — and both times he invited his Russian counterpart to the White House, according to three of the current and former administration officials.
+The president met with Putin on the sidelines of international summits last year — once in Germany, once in Vietnam — and both times he invited his Russian counterpart to the White House, according to three current and former administration officials.
 He reiterated the invitation on a call with Putin this spring and initially told aides that he wanted to have the meeting at the White House.

-Trump was later persuaded to do it abroad, tacking the summit onto his planned visit to Belgium and Britain.
-Initially concerned that Helsinki was not a fitting location, Trump relented after being briefed on the history of U.S.-Russia summits in Finland and after seeing that it could be scheduled after a visit to one of his golf courses in Scotland, according to the three of the outside advisers and officials.
+He was later convinced to do it abroad, tacking the summit onto his planned visit to Belgium and Britain.
+Initially concerned that Helsinki was not a fitting location, Trump relented after being briefed on the history of U.S.-Russia summits in Finland and after seeing that it could be scheduled after a visit to one of his golf courses in Scotland, according to the three outside advisers and officials.

 But many in Washington are leery of the summit occurring anywhere, believing that just by agreeing to meet, Trump has offered further global legitimacy to Putin, who will preside over the World Cup final in Moscow the day before the summit.
 Aides have argued to Trump that the chances of substantive progress on a host of thorny issues, including Syria and Ukraine, are slim.